-As of December 31, 2021, the allowance for loan losses (ALL) was \$40.8 million.
-As discussed in Note 1 and Note 7 to the consolidated financial statements, management records the ALL to estimate probable lifetime losses that are expected in the loan portfolio for the Vive segment.
-In determining the estimate, management utilizes quantitative factors such as actual historical loss experience and incorporates observable and forecasted macroeconomic data such as unemployment rates, market volatility, and changes in risk-free and prime rates over a reasonable and supportable forecast period.
-The Company also considers, as necessary, qualitative factors including observable market factors such as the impact of governmental stimulus or assistance programs, as provided in response to the COVID-19 pandemic, to evaluate the impact of such programs on its customers' ability to pay.
+Description of the Matter Valuation of the allowance for loan losses As of December 31, 2022, the allowance for loan losses (ALL) was \$42.4 million.
+As discussed in Note 1 and Note 7 to the consolidated financial statements, management records the ALL to estimate probable lifetime losses that are expected in the loan portfolio.
+In determining the estimate, management utilizes quantitative factors such as actual historical loss experience and incorporates observable and forecasted macroeconomic data such as unemployment rates, market volatility, inflation, and changes in risk-free and prime rates over a reasonable and supportable forecast period.
+The Company also considers, as necessary, qualitative factors including observable market factors such as macroeconomic conditions associated with the impacts from the COVID-19 pandemic, increasing inflation, high unemployment rates, and the possibility of a prolonged recession in the United States, which was not fully factored into the macroeconomic forecasted data to evaluate the impact of such programs on its customers' ability to pay.
 The Company applies judgment, including the determination of the expected life of the loan receivable, as it determines necessary to make its best estimate of probable expected lifetime losses in the portfolio.
 Auditing management's ALL estimate involved a high degree of complexity in evaluating the quantitative calculation of expected losses in the loan portfolio and subjectivity in evaluating management's qualitative factors.
 Management's assessment and measurement of the qualitative factors is judgmental and has a significant effect on the ALL.

-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of controls for management's process of the measurement and valuation of the ALL.
+How We Addressed the Matter in Our Audit We focused our testing within the Vive segment as it comprised the majority of the Company's ALL balance as of December 31, 2022.
+We obtained an understanding, evaluated the design and tested the operating effectiveness of controls for management's process of the measurement and valuation of the ALL.
 For example, we tested controls over management's review of the ALL calculations, methodology and significant assumptions, including qualitative adjustments.

-With respect to the quantitative calculation of expected losses, we involved internal specialists and evaluated the conceptual soundness of the methodology and re-performed certain aspects of the calculation.
-We also tested the appropriateness of key inputs and assumptions used in the calculation by agreeing a sample of inputs to supporting information.
+With respect to the quantitative calculation of expected losses, we involved internal specialists and evaluated the conceptual soundness of the methodology and performed calculation procedures over the model.
+We also tested the appropriateness of the inclusion of the assumptions used in the calculation by agreeing a sample of inputs to supporting information.
 With respect to the identification of qualitative factors, we evaluated the potential impact of imprecision in the calculation and hence the need to consider a qualitative adjustment to the ALL.
 Regarding measurement of the qualitative adjustment, we evaluated internal data and qualitative factors utilized by management, as well as external macroeconomic factors independently obtained during the audit.